Student64-bit/Photo-GenieV2-Saas-upgrade-/README.md

 - **AWS Rekognition:** Identifies and labels user-submitted images.
 - **AWS CloudWatch:** Aids in troubleshooting and logging activities.
 - **AWS Cloud9:** Provides an integrated development environment (IDE) with multiple SDKs like Python, PHP, and more.
-- **(New in v2) AWS DynamoDB:** Serves as the backend database to store users' points within the game.
+- **AWS DynamoDB (New in v2) :** Serves as the backend database to store users' points within the game.

 ## Other Services Used